jt-foss/financrr-app/docs/src/api/RecurringRule.md

 You should be able to use a cron builder to create the recurring rule.
 Simply build the cron and extract the `day_of_month`, `month`, and `day_of_week` from the cron string.

+### Special rules

+There are some special rules that can be used instead of the cron pattern.
+The special rules are:

+- `@yearly`: Execute the transaction every year.
+- `@annually`: Execute the transaction every year.
+- `@monthly`: Execute the transaction every month.
+- `@weekly`: Execute the transaction every week.
+- `@daily`: Execute the transaction every day.

 ## Examples

 ### repeat every day